 We made our way over to the main seating and cooking area.
 On the way I snapped these:

 At this point, if you’ve brought your own wine, beer or drinks, it will be stored in the refrigerator for you so you can continue on your tour.
 After the brief stop with Chef JJ, we all proceeded to the “garden” area where we looked at all the different produce in season.
 We were able to pick out any lettuces, herbs, and veggies which were ripe for picking, to be used in our first course: a farm-fresh salad!

-After we’ve collected enough greens for the salad, Ansel brought them over to Cheff JJ to be washed and cleaned for the salad.
+After we had collected enough greens for the salad, Ansel brought them over to Cheff JJ to be washed and cleaned.
 We then went to the area where they harvest and roast the coffee.
 They are in the process of building a larger facility that will eventually include an espresso bar and seating area!

 It was now time for lunch!
 Couldn’t wait to eat and sample the fresh goodies.Lunch was served buffet style.
-There is plenty of food:
+There was plenty of food:

 In addition to having oil and vinegar for the salad at each table, there was Hawaiian sea salt too – just remember, a little goes a long way!
 Everything was prepared simply and beautifully – the ingredients really stood out.
 I thought that maybe having a special salad dressing would have been nice too – maybe a burnt orange vinaigrette made with the oranges from the grove!

 Tours are 50 dollars pp and must be booked in advance.
 They run Monday through Thursday from 10:30am to around 1:15pm (or whenever you are done eating).
 A light jacket is recommended – it got cold then warm then cold again during lunch.
 Comfortable footwear is key – and preferably ones you won’t mind getting a bit muddy.